odanoburu/FreeLing-User-Manual/processing-classes.md

 The compounds will be detected if they are formed strictly by words in the dictionary, either glued toghether (e.g. ghostbusters,underworld), or separated with a character especified to be a compound joint (e.g. a dash middle-aged).
 In the current version, if a component of the compound is a form derived via affixation (e.g. extremely-complex) it will not be detected, even if the base form (extreme) is in the dictionary.

 The submodule of the dictionary handler that deals with compounds requires a set of valid compound patterns.
-The configuration file for the compound detection module consists of three sections: `&lt;UnknownWordsOnly&gt;`, `&lt;JoinChars&gt;`, and `&lt;CompoundPatterns&gt;`.
+The configuration file for the compound detection module consists of three sections: `<UnknownWordsOnly>`, `<JoinChars>`, and `<CompoundPatterns>`.

-Section `&lt;UnknownWordsOnly&gt;` is optional, and contains just one line with either `yes` or `no`.
+Section `<UnknownWordsOnly>` is optional, and contains just one line with either `yes` or `no`.
 Default is `yes`, meaning that only words not found in the dictionary or solved by the affixation module will be tried as potential compounds.
 If the option is set to `no`, all words will be tried as potential compounds (probably overgenerating wrong analysis).

-Section `&lt;JoinChars&gt;` contains a list of characters to be considered compound joints.
+Section `<JoinChars>` contains a list of characters to be considered compound joints.
 A typical member of this list is the dash ``-'', though the list may vary from one language to another.
 The character list must be specified with one character per line.

-Section `&lt;CompoundPatterns&gt;` contains a list of valid compound patterns.
+Section `<CompoundPatterns>` contains a list of valid compound patterns.
 Each pattern must be defined in a separate line.

 There are two possible formats for specifying a pattern: